rockneverendz/AACS3134-IS-Development/README.md

 https://search.maven.org/artifact/com.google.code.gson/gson/2.8.5/jar
 Right side should there's a download button, click and select jar.

+## Using DBII to initialize images

+Run `/src/java/DBII.java` to insert image into Database.

 ## Settings up Environment Variable for servers
 Why environment variable?
 So we don't have to keep passwords and sensitive info in raw text inside the project.